ruisp666/SDCU/Advanced-Lane-Lines/.ipynb_checkpoints/adv_lane_finding_writeup-checkpoint.md

 Where lines 5-6 are just the implementation of the formula given in the classes.
 Note that we first re-fit the polynomial, this time with the rescaled coordinates.

-As to the distance, we can take the center of the image and calculate its horizontal distance from the center of the lane.
-The coordinates of the center of the image can be calculated with
+As to the distance, we start by defining the coordinates

     center_x=binary_warped.shape[1]//2
-    center_y=binary_warped.shape[0]//2
+    center_y=binary_warped.shape[0]-1

+ Note that center_y is the height at which the camera is when we assume that it is at the base of the image.

-while the center of the lane is the output of the following three lines,
+while the center of the lane is the output of the following five lines,

+    left_fit= np.polyfit(lefty,leftx,2)
+    right_fit= np.polyfit(righty,rightx,2)

     left_midx = left_fit[0]*center_y**2 + left_fit[1]*center_y + left_fit[2]
     right_midx = right_fit[0]*center_y**2 + right_fit[1]*center_y + right_fit[2]
-    mid_lane_x=(left_midx+right_midx)//2
+    mid_lane_x=(right_midx+left_midx)//2

-where in the first two lines we calculate the image of each of the polynomials for the point center_y, and the last line we take the average of those two images.
+where on lines 1-2 we refit the polynomial, on lines 3-4 we calculate the image of each of the polynomials for the point center_y, and the last line we take the average of those two images.

 The distance is then